darktable-org/dtdocs/content/darkroom/organization/manage-module-layouts.md

 ![manage module layouts](./manage-module-layouts/manage-module-layouts.png#w100)

-This maintenance screen can be accessed from the _presets_ menu beside the module search box or module group icons (below the histogram in the darkroom view).
+This maintenance screen can be accessed from the _presets_ menu beside the module search box or module group icons (below the scopes module in the darkroom view).
 Ctrl+click on the preset menu to open this screen directly.

 Settings are automatically saved when you exit the screen.
 Click _reset_ to abandon any changes made in the current editing session.